laravel-ja/ja-docs-5.7/original-en/contributions.md

 You may propose new features or improvements of existing Laravel behavior in the Laravel Ideas [issue board](https://github.com/laravel/ideas/issues).
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

-Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [LaraChat](https://larachat.co) Slack team.
+Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Laravel Discord server](https://discordapp.com/invite/mPZNm7A).
 Taylor Otwell, the maintainer of Laravel, is typically present in the channel on weekdays from 8am-5pm (UTC-06:00 or America/Chicago), and sporadically present in the channel at other times.

 <a name="which-branch"></a>
 ## Which Branch?

-**All** bug fixes should be sent to the latest stable branch or to the current LTS branch (5.6).
+**All** bug fixes should be sent to the latest stable branch or to the [current LTS branch](/docs/{{version}}/releases#support-policy).
 Bug fixes should **never** be sent to the `master` branch unless they fix features that exist only in the upcoming release.

 **Minor** features that are **fully backwards compatible** with the current Laravel release may be sent to the latest stable branch.

 **Major** new features should always be sent to the `master` branch, which contains the upcoming Laravel release.

-If you are unsure if your feature qualifies as a major or minor, please ask Taylor Otwell in the `#internals` channel of the [LaraChat](https://larachat.co) Slack team.
+If you are unsure if your feature qualifies as a major or minor, please ask Taylor Otwell in the `#internals` channel of the [Laravel Discord server](https://discordapp.com/invite/mPZNm7A).

 <a name="security-vulnerabilities"></a>
 ## Security Vulnerabilities